 Composed of a Main Library, 19 branches and a Bookmobile, the Tampa-Hillsborough County Public Library system has plans for further expansion in the coming years.
 A new regional facility will open in 1999; two other facilities are being undertaken by the Library Board's Planning Committee.
 Providing library service to residents within a five-mile radius in urban areas and within 15 minutes driving time in rural areas, has become a goal of the library system and Library Advisory Board.

 From its humble beginnings in 1905 when it was one woman's dream to have a public library in Tampa, library service in Hillsborough County has grown both materially and conceptually.
-It is no longer limited by the confines of physical buildings but now reaches out to customers through home computers, storefronts, shared facilities, inter-library loan programs and mobile units.
-Customers with home computers can access the Library's Home Page, on-line catalog and reference materials from their living rooms and citizens in remote areas of the county are provided with at least minimal service.
+It is no longer limited by the confines of physical buildings but now reaches out to customers through home computers, storefronts, shared facilities, interlibrary loan programs and mobile units.
+Customers can access the library 24/7 via the website for electronic materials, including eBooks and research articles.